Machine Learning & AI Bootcamp

 Resources

-- Module 1-3 (Python, ML foundations).
+- Modules 1-3 (Python, ML foundations).
 Aurélien Géron, Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow (3rd ed., O’Reilly).

 - Module 4 (Recommender systems).
 Charu Aggarwal, Recommender Systems: The Textbook (Springer, 2016).

 - Module 7 (LLMs / GenAI).
 Sebastian Raschka, Build a Large Language Model From Scratch (Manning, 2024).
-The HuggingFace NLP course (free, online).
+HuggingFace NLP course.

-- Topology / geometry-aware ML companion (optional).
-Colleen M. Farrelly and Yaé Ulrich Gaba, The Shape of Data (No Starch Press) — for cohort members who want to bring topological and geometric tools to bear on the same problems.
+- Topology / geometry-aware ML companion.
+Colleen M. Farrelly and Yaé Ulrich Gaba, The Shape of Data (No Starch Press).

-Please include in your inquiry: your background, your goal for the bootcamp, and whether you’re asking about an open cohort (individual) or a private corporate cohort (team).
+To apply directly for a future open cohort, or to discuss a private corporate cohort for your organization, write to gabayae2@gmail.com.
+Please include your background, your goal for the bootcamp, and whether you’re asking about an open cohort (individual) or a private corporate cohort (team).
 For corporate cohorts, also include the team size and the time window you’re targeting.